any-docs/css/content/reference/at-rules/@page/index.md

 Named pages enable performing per-page layout and adding [page-breaks](/guides/Fragmentation) in a declarative manner when printing.

-Named pages can be applied using the {{Cssxref("page")}} property.
+Named pages can be applied using the `page` property.
 This allows the user to create different page configurations for use in print layouts.

 An example of this can be found on the [`page`](/reference/properties/page#examples) examples.